kenchrcum/s3-encryption-gateway/docs/KMS_COMPATIBILITY.md

 - Use passwords provided by administrators
 - Derive passwords from other sources (master keys, etc.)

-## Example: AWS KMS Integration
+## Example: AWS KMS Integration (Conceptual - Not Yet Implemented)

+> **⚠️ This is a conceptual example only.** AWS KMS adapter is planned for v1.0.
+See [V1.0-KMS-2](../issues/v1.0-issues.md#v10-kms-2-aws-kms-adapter) for implementation details.

-Here's a conceptual example of integrating with AWS KMS:
+Here's a conceptual example of how AWS KMS integration would work:

 ```go
 package awskms